noddos/noddos/README.md

 	crontab -e
 	*/15 * * * * kill -SIGUSR2 $(cat /var/lib/noddos/noddos.pid)

+We're telling dnsmasq to create some log files that can pretty big so we want to wipe them daily:

+	crontab -e
+	21 4 * * * echo -n "" >/tmp/dnsmasq.log; /etc/init.d/dnsmasq reload

 ### Installation for Linux DIY routers
 Sorry, there are no packages yet for Ubuntu / Fedora / CentOS / Gentoo.
 For now, just compile it from source.